 What will happen if someone says I caused a problem?

-If someone makes a report about you, the Mysterium Committee will ask to speak with you about it in a private place.
+If someone makes a report about you, the Mysterium Committee will generally ask to speak with you about it in a private place.

 If you decline to be interviewed, we may ask you to leave the event.
-If, after speaking with you, we believe that you have violated our policies, we may ask you to change your behavior, ask you to leave the event, or take other actions.
-We will not take action until we’ve spoken with you and anyone else involved and done our best to get a clear picture of what happened.
+If, after gathering all relevant information, we believe that you have violated our policies, we may ask you to change your behavior, ask you to leave the event, or take other actions.
+We will not take action until we’ve done our best to get a clear picture of what happened.